ughapplepen/ETL_Final_Project/README.md

-# ETL_Final_Project
+# ETL_Projects
-This is the final project for the Python for Data Engineering course - a part of the 5 series course in coursera called IBM Data Engineering Foundations.
+This is a repository for all the ETL projects and lessons in the Python for Data Engineering course - a part of the 5 series course in Coursera called IBM Data Engineering Foundations.